Dermal Fillers for Hand Rejuvenation

 Different medical providers administer fillers for hand wrinkles in different ways.
 Some nurses and physicians make multiple injections in small amounts between the tendons, while others make one large injection in the center of the hand and move the filler to where it needs to go under the skin.

-Dermal Fillers Training at National Laser Institute
+CE/CME Training at National Laser Institute

 If you are a nurse, physician or medical professional looking to increase your earning potential, consider Botox and dermal fillers training at National Laser Institute!

 We offer a variety of comprehensive aesthetics courses to fit your educational learning goals and schedule.
 Each course includes didactic theory and hands-on clinical training for the ultimate learning experience.

 During classroom education, you will learn things such as client safety, the aging process, types of neurotoxins and fillers, facial aesthetics, Botox injection techniques and more!